Mark Iuliano: International career

+in a 1–1 friendly draw against Turkey on 20 November 2002, at the Stadio Adriatico.

 Style of play

-Regarded as one of the best and most consistent Italian defenders of his generation, Iuliano was a large, tenacious, and physically strong defender, who excelled in the air, and who was an accomplished man-marker and an experienced tackler; he usually played as a centre-back, although he was a tactically versatile player, who was also capable of playing as a full-back.
+Iuliano was a large, tenacious, and physically strong defender, who excelled in the air, and who was an accomplished man-marker and an experienced tackler; he usually played as a centre-back, although he was a tactically versatile player, who was also capable of playing as a full-back.

 Coaching career

 After retirement, Iuliano took a role as youth coach for the Allievi Nazionali at Pavia in 2012.
 In July 2014, Iuliano was appointed youth coach at Serie B club Latina.
 On 5 January 2015, he was promoted head coach in place of Roberto Breda, with the goal to save the club from relegation.
 He was sacked in November 2015.
 On 26 May 2017, he was appointed has Como head coach.
 On 26 July 2017, Iuliano reached an agreement with Albanian Albanian Superliga club FK Partizani Tirana to become The Reds new head coach.
 On 24 April 2018, he was appointed new assistant coach of Udinese alongside new head coach Igor Tudor.